fedebenassi/Filaments-EBUS/README.md

 ## ⚠️ Data availability

-The raw input time series datasets (OC-CCI, MODIS-Aqua) aare not included in this repository due to size constraints, but instructions and scripts to download the datasets are available in the "download_process_files" folder.
+The raw input time series datasets (OC-CCI, MODIS-Aqua) are not included in this repository due to size constraints, but instructions and scripts to download the datasets are available in the "download_process_files" folder.